Why are Electrical Installation Condition Reports (EICR) requested?

 - Domestic and commercial electrical testers.

-Electrical Condition Reports
+Electrical Installation Condition Reports (EICR)

 An NICEIC Electrical Condition Report, formally known as A Periodic Inspection Report (PIR) is a full electrical test and inspection, which is generally conducted at a 5-year interval.
 Every London and Hertfordshire property should have its electrical installation tested and certified periodically, for insurance purposed and more importantly peace of mind.